iplaksiy/abstract-app-ts/README.md

 - **Model Definition**: Models are defined by extending the abstract model class, ensuring that they inherit common functionality such as serialization, deserialization, and validation.
 - **Storage Strategies**: The application supports multiple storage strategies (In-Memory, Local Storage, IndexedDB) implemented using the strategy pattern.
 This design allows the application to switch storage backends without modifying the core logic.
 - **Model Registry**: The `model.register.ts` file maintains a registry of all model types and their respective options and collection paths.
 This registry ensures that new models are easily integrated into the existing framework.
+- **Type Inference**: The `ModelType`, `ModelKeys`, and `InstanceOptions` types in `model.register.ts` enable TypeScript to infer types for model instances, ensuring type safety without requiring explicit type definitions in the application logic.

 ### Scaling with New Models